aktfrikshun/FlexUOMConverter/README.md

 __Note:__ All unit of measure conversions are based on the UCUM ( Unified Code for Units of Measure - Units of Measure Org Specification ) at http://unitsofmeasure.org/ucum.html

 The FlexUOMConverter application defines a constrained set of conversion units with the flexibility to add any unit from the UMOM specification or define custom units.
 A volume unit named "finger" is provided as an example of a custom unit

+This application was developed with DRY ( Don't Repeat Yourself ) principals and utilizes the Unitwise gem to provide the UMOM unit conversion details.

+A development instance of the application is run from within a docker image and therefore has no software installation dependencies on the host os other than docker itself.

 * Ruby version
   * 2.6.5